No more excuses – there is now a U.S. deadline for becoming accessible

 - What types of content must be accessible?

-This week, the United States Access Board announced updates to national accessibility requirements beneath Section 508 of the Rehabilitation Act.
+In early 2017, United States Access Board announced updates to national accessibility requirements beneath Section 508 of the Rehabilitation Act.
 While the refresh is limited to federal agencies and any business that sells to or receives funds from a federal agency, Section 508 will have long-lasting effects across all industries.

 Until now, U.S. accessibility laws were not aligned with the worldwide Web Content Accessibility Guidelines (WCAG 2.0).
 These guidelines, already recognized in most developed countries, address many disabilities pertaining to vision, color perception, cognition, manual dexterity, and more.